Enveloppe/obsidian-enveloppe/README.md

 - Convert internal's links to match the configuration
 - Clean your repo with removing deleted and unshared files
 - Rename folder note with same name strategies with `index.md` (+ respecting the folder settings)
+- Send a link's note in your clipboard after sharing.
 ---

 # Configuration